Skip to content

 These are reachable without auth.

-GET /portal/ and subpaths The embedded React SPA (or a placeholder if make ui wasn't run).
+The embedded React SPA (or a placeholder if make ui wasn't run).
+Subpaths route to the SPA's client-side router.

 MCP endpoint